 - Workplace equipment (desk, office chair, book shelf)

-If you need to have a second household because of your work, you can deduct a lot of the costs for your second flat.
+If you run a second household due to your job, you can deduct a large part of the costs for your second home, e.g.:

-4. The principal residence is the primary centre of life.
+- The main residence is your primary centre of life.

-Every insurance that covers a professional risk can be declared as professional expenses.
-For example professional liability, accident insurance (for accidents that happen in a professional frame) or legal costs insurance (employment law) fall into this category.
+Any insurance that covers a professional risk can be claimed as income-related expenses.
+This category includes, for example, professional liability insurance (Berufshaftpflichtversicherung), accident insurance (Unfallversicherung) (for accidents that occur in a professional context) or legal expenses insurance (Rechtsschutzversicherung) (professional part).

-Insurances that cover a privat risk (health insurance, private nursing insurance, life insurance, personal liability insurance, legal costs insurance etc) are not included here, but they can be declared as additional expenses (Sonderausgaben).
+Note: Insurances that cover a private risk (health insurance, private long-term care insurance, life insurance, private liability insurance, legal expenses insurance, etc.) are not included here, but can be declared as special expenses.